Closing the Gap between Single-User and Multi-User VoiceFilter-Lite: Experimental Results

 Evaluation results are shown in Table~\ref{tab:experiment2}.
 Since changing the learning rate or model architecture does not affect performance on non-speech background noise (see Table~\ref{tab:experiment1}), we omit the non-speech noise results from the next two tables.

-First, for the single-user VoiceFilter-Lite model, we notice that using a smaller learning rate of $10^{-6}$ results in a significantly worse model with a much higher EER across all SNR values compared to the model trained with a higher learning rate $10^{-5}$.
-Secondly, for the multi-user VoiceFilter-Lite model, we observe a regression in the EER with two-enrolled users with the higher learning rate.
+First, for the single-user VoiceFilter-Lite model, we notice that using a smaller learning rate of $10^{-6}$ results in a significantly worse model with a much higher EER across all SNR values compared to the model trained with a higher learning rate $10^{-5}$ (rel. $56.6\%$ increase at SNR 0 dB).
+Secondly, for the multi-user VoiceFilter-Lite model, we observe a regression in the EER with two-enrolled users with the higher learning rate (rel. $29.6\%$ increase at SNR 0 dB).
 This suggests that with a higher learning rate the \emph{AttentionNet} tends to overfit on training data and fails to generalize to the evaluation data.
 Therefore, we implemented a dual learning rate scheduler where the \emph{AttentionNet} is trained with a smaller learning rate of $10^{-6}$, while the \emph{VoiceFilterNet} is trained with a larger learning rate of $10^{-5}$.
-As shown in Table~\ref{tab:experiment2}, this significantly improves both the single- and two-user performance of the model.
+As shown in Table~\ref{tab:experiment2}, this significantly improves both the single- and two-user ($28.7\%$ reduction relative to the original learning rate at SNR 0 dB) performance of the model.